Superadditivity of Zero-Error Capacity in Noisy Classical and Perfect Quantum Channel Pairs

 To place Theorem~\ref{scheme} in context, we compare it with prior work that also exploited quantum resources to enhance zero-error capacity.
 In particular, Cubitt \emph{et al.} \cite{Cubitt2010} demonstrated that entanglement assistance can result in a strict enhancement of the zero-error capacity for certain noisy classical channels.
 Their analysis identifies a necessary structural condition for such an enhancement: the channel hypergraph must be Kochen Specker (KS) uncolorable, reflecting the impossibility of consistent deterministic classical value assignment.

-The noisy classical channel we use to prove Theorem~\ref{scheme} has the confusability graph isomorphic to the hypergraph of the $18$-vector Kochen Specker set of Cabello \emph{et al.} (Fig.~\ref{fig:c18}), so it is therefore KS uncolorable.
+The noisy classical channel we use to prove Theorem~\ref{scheme} has the channel hypergraph constructed from the $18$-vector Kochen Specker set of Cabello \emph{et al.} (Fig.~\ref{fig:c18}), so it is therefore KS uncolorable.
 Importantly, however, our protocol achieves superadditivity in cases beyond KS uncolorable hypergraphs, showing that the structural requirement identified for entanglement-assisted protocols does not carry over as a necessary condition for the effect we observe.